IN THE GRAND HALLWAY AND PORTRAIT GALLERY

 - Drawings & Paintings by Arshile Gorky - The Mina Boehm Metzger Collection

-- The Artist’s Studio is located here.
-The Whistler House Artist in Residence program provides talented artists the opportunity to work in this studio.
+- The studio for the Whistler House Artist-in-Residence is located here.
+The Artist-in-Residence program provides talented artists the opportunity to work in this beautiful artist loft.

-- Visitors are encouraged and welcomed to stop by and talk with our current Artist in Residence, Meredith Fife Day.
+- Visitors are encouraged and welcomed to stop by and talk with our current Artist-in-Residence, Dave Drinon.